The Web Health

 Structural Issues

-An abnormal spine curve, like scoliosis, also results in back pain.
+Your hips, lower back, and other joints are affected by arthritis, particularly osteoarthritis.
+Sometimes it causes spinal stenosis, which is a constriction of the space in your spinal cord.
+An abnormal spine curve, like scoliosis, also result in back pain.
 Osteoporosis, a condition that weakens bones, increases the risk of compression fractures in your spine.

 Lifestyle and Posture

 Movement, posture, and lifestyle habits impact your back.
 Sitting with a hunched back in front of a computer harms your back and shoulders.
-Everyday actions and poor posture also contribute to back pain.
-Twisting, coughing, sneezing, stretching too far, bending awkwardly, pushing, pulling, lifting, carrying things, standing or sitting for a long time, straining your neck, and driving for long periods without breaks harm your back.
+Every day actions and poor posture also contribute to the causes of lower back pain.
+Twisting, coughing, sneezing, stretching too far, bending awkwardly, pushing, pulling, lifting, carrying things, standing or sitting for a long time, straining your neck, and driving for long periods without a break can harm your back.
 Sleeping on a mattress that doesn’t support your spine worsens the pain.

 Medical Conditions Linked to Back Pain